-In this work we consider, precisely, the annihilation of fermionic DM, considering it as a neutral particle with non vanishing magnetic ($M$) and electric ($D$) dipole moments.
-Effective cross-section of the process $\chi \overline{\chi} \rightarrow \gamma \gamma$ is made starting from a general form coupling $\chi \overline{\chi} \gamma$.
-We also constrains our model according to recent measurements of the temperature anisotropies of the cosmic background radiation.

-Then, in the next section~\ref{sec:theoretical} we set up the theoretical framework behind the sort of DM considered here.
-In subsection~\ref{subsec:effectiveLagrangian}, we introduce the effective Lagrangian describing the interaction between DDM and photons, as well as the calculation of the thermally averaged cross-section corresponding to the annihilation process $\langle\sigma_{ann}v_{rel}\rangle$.
-Afterwards, in section~\ref{sec:results} we present our main results, which consist of constraints established over the magnetic and electric dipole moments, and the DM mass in order to satisfy some recent phenomenological constraints to $\langle\sigma_{ann}v_{rel}\rangle$ and the DM mass, by requiring the residual abundance and the cross-section to be consistent with measurements of the temperature anisotropies of the cosmic background radiation, subsections~\ref{sub:ResultsCMB} and~\ref{sub:Relic}.
+In section~\ref{sec:theoretical} we set up the theoretical framework behind the sort of DM considered here.
+Interaction $\chi \bar{\chi} \gamma$, and a hierarchy of DDM are given in section~\ref{sec:ddmframework}.
+Moreover, in subsection~\ref{subsec:effectiveLagrangian} we introduce the effective Lagrangian describing the interaction between DDM and photons, as well as the calculation of the thermally averaged cross section corresponding to the annihilation process $\langle\sigma_{ann}v_{rel}\rangle$.
+Afterwards, in section~\ref{sec:results} we present our main results, namely constraints on the magnetic and electric dipole moments, and the DM mass are imposed by requiring the residual abundance and the cross section to be consistent with measurements of the temperature anisotropies of the cosmic background radiation, subsections~\ref{sub:Relic} and~\ref{sub:ResultsCMB}.
 Finally, we give our conclusions in section~\ref{sec:conclusions}.